sonchau/geografia/readme.md

 3. src/components: contains all the state and stateless of react components.

-4. src/firebase: is the config setting for google and facebook authentication; firebase, googleAuthProvider, facebookAuthProvider are export as name export; database is exported as default.

-5. src/routers: High order component is used to identify if user is authenticated then user can access to PrivateRoute, if not they can only access PublicRoute.

-6. src/selectors: it contains functions which accept an object and return another structure object which is used to render UI.

-7. src/data: is the data input for this project, it is a list of objects.
+4. src/routers: This app only has 1 main route.
+When user visits root path, it will render DashboardPage component.

+5. src/selectors: it contains some functions to build select query to make ajax call.
+Also it constructs the data objects and array for the graph

-8. src/store: it enables redux-thunk by applyMiddleware and return combineReducers of data.
+7. src/store: it enables redux-thunk by applyMiddleware and return combineReducers of data.

-9. src/styles: contains all the style of project.
+8. src/styles: contains all the style of project.
 This project uses SASS; css-loader, sass-loader are also used; sourceMap is set to true to make it easier for development; extract-text-webpack-plugin is used to bundle all css into styles.css

-10. app.js: this is the main execution file.
+9. app.js: this is the main execution file.

 # Testing